makerdao/community/governance/polls/Delegate Compensation Trial - October 25, 2021.md

 ## Review

-The community can vote in this poll to express support or opposition to trialing recognized delegate compensation from November to February.
+The community can vote in this poll to express support or opposition to trialing recognized delegate compensation for 3 months, starting in November.
 The compensation method for this trial can be found in [MIP61](https://forum.makerdao.com/t/mip61-delegate-compensation/10640), and will initially begin with the following parameters:
 * Maximum Compensation Threshold: 10,000 MKR
 * Maximum Annual Compensation: 48,000 DAI
 * Exponential Factor: 0.5